KingCoding/Tennis-Maddpg-Collab-Comp/README.md

 - install the classic control environment group through [this link](https://github.com/openai/gym#classic-control)
 - install the box2d environment group through [this link](https://github.com/openai/gym#box2d)

-3- If you haven't yet done it, clone this repository, then navigate to the python/ folder and install several dependencies.
+3- If you haven't yet done it, clone this repository, then navigate to the main Tennis-MultiAgent/ folder.\
+   There is no need to run the command pip install . in order to make initial python installation, because the main project file does it first\
   ```
   git clone https://github.com/abhismatrix1/Tennis-MultiAgent.git
-  cd Tennis-MultiAgent/python
+  cd Tennis-MultiAgent
-  pip install .
   ```
 4- Download the Unity environment for this project that mathes your operating system:
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)